Can I see a sample print before I order?

-If a sample is essential for your process, we can create one for you – sample prints start at $75 for one colour, one print area on a standard t-shirt.
-This price does not include a specialty garment, additional colours to print areas will have extra costs.
+If a sample is essential for your process, we can create one for you.
+Sample prints start at $125 (this is our minimum charge for screen printing projects) for one colour and one print area on a standard t-shirt.
+This price does not include a specialty garment, additional colours, or additional print areas.

-We can prepare a digital mock-up for you.
-We use your artwork and create a JPEG image that shows the approximate colors (ink and t-shirt), placement, and size of the screen printing.
-If something doesn’t look right (“Can we lower the print a little bit on the back?”) we will adjust the mock-up prior to printing until it’s perfect.
+What we usually do instead is prepare a digital mockup.
+We use your artwork and create an approximate representation of the size, placement and colour of the final print.
+If something doesn’t look right (“Can we lower the print a little bit on the back?”) we will adjust the mockup prior to printing until it’s perfect.

 How does pricing work?

 - The number of colours in your design

 - The number of print areas in your design (i.e front, back, sleeve)

 - The type of garments to be printed

 In order for us to give you an accurate quote for printing costs, we need as much of the above information as possible.

 With screen printing, each colour in a design has to be set up on a separate screen.
 So each colour undergoes the process detailed above (see Can I see a sample print before I commit to a full order?).
 Each colour is then printed separately onto the garment.